talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

     - 211011_011710
         - Initial complete solution that I shall be working with for the Minimal Perturbation Experimentation process

+    - 2020-Sem1-CAES-Wvl-no-conflicts-no-STAT130
+        - This modified problem instance removes the course STAT130 from the courses input file so that (course requests for) it is not processed
+            - This is being done for the Minimal Perturbation Experimentation process to see if there are no perturbations if STAT130 is removed, as STAT130 results in (most/all depending on modification Scenario) perturbations, even if none of the student modifications involve STAT130

 ### Modified Students input files